BRAIN-Lab-AI/Zero-Shot-Multi-Organ-Segmentation-with-Vision-Transformers-in-Medical-Imaging/README.md

 <div align="justify">

 ## Introduction
-Foundation models like the Segment Anything Model (SAM) have introduced powerful, class-agnostic segmentation using Vision Transformers (ViTs).
+<strong>Foundation models</strong> like the Segment Anything Model (SAM) have introduced powerful, <strong>class-agnostic</strong> segmentation using <strong>Vision Transformers (ViTs)</strong>.
 These models can generate high-quality masks from simple prompts (e.g., a point or bounding box) without any task-specific training.
 However, directly applying these models to medical imaging presents significant challenges.
 Medical images, such as abdominal CT and MRI scans, are characterized by several factors that complicate segmentation:

 Complex Data Properties: The images are typically grayscale, volumetric (3D), and exhibit high heterogeneity across different scanners and protocols.